A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Early socialization is vital for Goldendoodles to develop into well-adjusted and confident dogs.
 The first 18 weeks of a puppy's life are crucial for their social development, shaping their reactions to different people and environments.
 Proper socialization during this period can significantly impact their behavior.

-A lack of socialization can lead to behavioral problems such seperation anxiety as fear and aggression later in life.
+A lack of socialization can lead to behavioral problems such separation anxiety as fear and aggression later in life.
 Exposing your Goldendoodle to various environments, sounds, surfaces, and social settings helps them build confidence and reduces the likelihood of developing anxiety or aggression.

 Reputable breeders often begin the socialization process by exposing puppies to different environments and experiences.
 Continued socialization at home, including interaction with other dogs and people, will help your Goldendoodle puppies thrive in social settings and prepare them for potential therapy or service roles.